 - Financial Analyst - Analyst assists with evaluating creditworthiness of Authority applicants:

-- Fieldman, Rolapp & Associates, Inc.
+- Fieldman, Rolapp & Associates, Inc

 Upon a finding by the Authority that the application is in good order and the institution is in a position to meet the financial obligations of a bond issue, a CEFA meeting is scheduled for approval of the financing.
 The bond issue is then scheduled for either public or private sale.
-Within thirty days of the bond sale, a closing takes place at which time the transaction is completed.
+Typically, within thirty days of the bond sale, a closing takes place at which time the transaction is completed.